plexis-js/plexis/README.md

 ├── docs              # Our official documentation
 └── packages          # The heartbeat of plexis
 ```

+## Contributing

+**We welcome any and all contributions from the community!** Plexis is made, driven and maintained by the community.
+We want to offer everyone a fair chance to make their first steps into open-source and learn through the journey.

 ## Great, how do I get started?